Christopher Luxon: Coalition dynamics

 Luxon's leadership and ability to govern effectively have been challenged by the roles and actions of his coalition partners, David Seymour (ACT) and Winston Peters (NZ First).
 A recurring concern is his perceived lack of control over his coalition partners.
 A poll in April 2024 found that 51% of respondents say Luxon is the decision maker in government.

-David Seymour has openly challenged Luxon's authority, particularly around contentious issues like the Treaty Principles Bill.
-Seymour's public skepticism about Luxon's commitments and his willingness to contradict the prime minister in public have reinforced perceptions of Luxon's weak leadership.
-Seymour even asserts that Luxon cannot unilaterally sack ACT ministers which highlights the limits of Luxon's executive power within the coalition.
+Seymour has openly challenged Luxon's authority, particularly around contentious issues like the Treaty Principles Bill.
+Seymour has even asserted that Luxon cannot unilaterally sack ACT ministers.

-On the other hand, Winston Peters is seen as an unpredictable and influential force, who has not hesitated to critique government policy or his own coalition's fiscal plans.
+Peters has not hesitated to critique government policy or his own coalition's fiscal plans.
 In March 2024, he undercut finance minister Nicola Willis by claiming a $5.6b fiscal hole would result from her intended tax cuts.

+In April 2026, Luxon called for a motion of confidence for his leadership at a National Party caucus meeting following speculation on his suitability as leader – the motion passed.
+The speculation became prominent again in August of the same year, prompting Luxon to call an urgent caucus meeting for the next day.

 Communication style

-Luxon's background as a corporate executive is often cited as influencing his communication style, sometimes to his detriment.
-He has been criticised for using business jargon – such as referring to voters as "customers"- and for appearing out of touch with ordinary New Zealanders.
-Janet Wilson, former chief press secretary for the National Party said he memorises talking points and sounds like a 'talking robot'.
+Luxon's background as a corporate executive is often cited as influencing his communication style.
+He has been criticised for using business jargon, such as referring to voters as "customers."

-Luxon has also been repeatedly criticised for avoiding direct answers to straightforward questions, particularly in high-profile media interviews.
-A notable example occurred during the Andrew Bayly resignation saga, where Luxon was pressed multiple times by Mike Hosking to state whether he would have sacked Bayly if he had not resigned.
-Luxon sidestepped the question for several minutes, eventually conceding that he would have "demoted" Bayly and that "you can call it sacked" – a performance that was widely described as evasive.

-Luxon's approach to coalition management and controversial legislation has also drawn criticism for being diffident and weak.
-His handling of the ACT Party's Treaty Principles Bill – supporting its introduction, but pledging to vote against it later – has been seen by some as lacking conviction and clarity, further reinforcing perceptions of indecisiveness.
-Luxon claimed that allowing the Treaty Principles Bill a first reading was "worth it to form government".